2021 Photography Awards

 Please note these important required vs. optional Support Files for certain entries:

-~ English translations for French (other language) entries: Include any important text (i.e. headlines, entry title) either as a Support File or within a multi-page PDF as your Main Entry File.
+~ English translations for French (or other language) entries: Include any important text (e.g. headlines, entry title) either as a Support File or within a multi-page PDF as your Main Entry File.

 ~ Images in context of the finished piece, for example the finished ad or self-promotion piece, etc. Upload as either a Support File or within a multi-page PDF as your Main Entry File.

-~ Explanatory notes for the judges: Although not recommended (except where noted in a category), brief descriptions/explanations of up to 50 words may be added for clarity (or up to 10 seconds for video files) Include either as Support File or wihtin your main entry File.
+~ Explanatory notes for the judges: Although not recommended (except where noted in a category), brief descriptions/explanations of up to 50 words may be added for clarity (or up to 10 seconds for video files) Include either as Support File or within your Main Entry File.

 ~ Case–studies: While not recommended (as outcomes are not a criteria for judges in scoring), case–studies can be added ONLY as a Support File and should be limited to max.
 45 seconds.
 REMINDER: You must include the actual creative to be judged as your Main Entry File.